Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 The first thing you'll notice is that `evaluate` just returns a random number.
 Later this function will return a number based on the actual position, but we'll work on that later.
 Let's focus on the move search for now.

 As you can see, Negamax is a recursive algorithm, meaning it calls itself.
 This is how it evaluates at depths more than just 1.
-It's pretty simple.
-It simply loops through every possible move, and then calls itself, passing the new position, and a depth of one less than it itself was set to search, and negates the value (hence the name).
+It's pretty simple: it loops through every possible move, and then calls itself, passing the new position, and a depth of one less than it itself was set to search, and negates the value (hence the name).
 After that it compares the newly computed position's score to the current best score, and if it's higher it saves it.
 After looping through all the moves it returns the best score.
-Noteably this function does not return the best move.
+Notably this function does not return the best move.
 The reason why will become clear later, but for now just be aware that this function only returns a score.
 You can write your version of the function to return the move as well, but this is slightly more complicated.

 The reason we need to negate the value of `negamax` each cycle is because in chess you take turns playing, therefore the next iteration is actually the score for the opposite colour.
 Because of how the evaluation